yauh/yii-sample-project/README.md

 ## Other Resources

-If you work with Yii make sure to check out the [YiiBoilerplate](https://github.com/clevertech/YiiBoilerplate)
+If you work with Yii make sure to check out the [YiiBoilerplate](https://github.com/clevertech/YiiBoilerplate).
+Really.

+Also the [PHP QA Tools](http://phpqatools.org/) is a good place to start improving your Yii projects.